Entering the European market for essential oils

 - What are the prices for essential oils on the European market?

-1. What requirements must essential oils for cosmetics comply with to be allowed on the European market?
+1. What requirements and certifications must essential oils for health products comply with to be allowed on the European market?

 What are mandatory requirements?

-- Cosmetic Regulation (EC 1223/2009) is the central regulatory framework for cosmetic products for the European market, covering the safety and effectiveness of cosmetic products.
+- The Cosmetics Regulation (EC 1223/2009) is the central regulatory framework for cosmetic products for the European market, covering the safety and effectiveness of cosmetic products.
 It is especially advisable to focus on Chapter 3: Safety Assessment, Product Information File.

 - EU Commission Regulation (EU) No 655/2013 requires claims for a cosmetic product (explicit or implicit) to be supported by sufficient and provable evidence.